huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance_parameters_modify.md

   The [parameters](#block--parameters) structure is documented below.

 * `entity_id` - (Optional, String, ForceNew) Specifies the ID of a DDS instance entity.
+  + If the DB instance type is cluster and the shard or config parameter template is to be changed, the value is the group ID.
+If the parameter template of the mongos node is to be changed, the value is the node ID.
+  + If the DB instance to be changed is a replica set instance, the value should be empty.

   Changing this creates a new resource.

 <a name="block--parameters"></a>